-The Fender CC-60S is, without a doubt, one of the best low cost acoustic guitars on the market.
+The Fender CC-60S (full review here) is, without a doubt, one of the best low-cost acoustic guitars on the market.
 Fender seems to have perfected the art of packing in huge amounts of features without having to increase the cost, which is a huge feat in itself, making this one of today’s best deals.

-The neck was made from nato, which is a low cost (and popular) alternative to mahogany.
+The neck was made from nato, which is a low-cost (and popular) alternative to mahogany.
 We found that it had a comfortable, slim profile that really promoted good form from the fretting hand.
-The frets were finished well, which is really the mark of a well made guitar in the budget category, and it even had rolled edges on the walnut fretboard.
+The frets were finished well, which is the mark of a well-made guitar in the budget category, and it even had rolled edges on the walnut fretboard.

-Tonally it was way more balanced than we expected.
-It had a surprising bass response considering the concert body shape, and it had a strong mid range response.
-Up at the top there was a hint of shimmer, but not so much that it sounded shrill, which is a common problem in this price range.
+Tonally, it was way more balanced than we expected.
+It had a surprising bass response considering the concert-body shape, and a strong midrange response.
+Up at the top, there was a hint of shimmer, but not so much that it sounded shrill, which is a common problem in this price range.

 Build quality was another strong area.
-Tuning stability was rock solid, which was in doubt aided by the use of genuine fender strings.
-It was well intonated, and as we mentioned earlier, the fret edges weren’t sharp, and the crowns were well leveled.
+Tuning stability was rock solid, which was no doubt aided by the use of genuine Fender strings.
+It was well-intonated, and as we mentioned earlier, the fret edges weren’t sharp and the crowns were well-leveled.

-Verdict: The Fender CC-60S is a stellar choice when it comes to low cost acoustics, making it our budget choice for best acoustic guitar.
-It sounds great, and we loved the black finish, although it’s available in a natural spruce finish or all mahogany if you aren’t into the black look.
-Build quality is far beyond what you’d expect at this price, making it one of the best value propositions on the market.
+Verdict: The Fender CC-60S is a stellar choice when it comes to low-cost acoustics, making it our budget choice.
+It sounds great, and we loved the black finish, although it’s available in a natural spruce or all mahogany if you aren’t into the black look.
+Build quality is far beyond what you’d expect at this price, making it one of today’s best deals for a budget acoustic on the market.